the-turing-way/the-turing-way/book/website/communication/citable/citable-cff.md

 (cm-citable-cff-how-to-create)=
 ## How to Create a `CITATION.cff` File (Faruk)

 The `CITATION.cff` is a `YAML` file with its own schema definition.
-The schema defines the rules for each field and which fields are required and which ones are optional.
-The user needs to follow these rules to create a valid `CITATION.cff` file.
+The schema defines the rules for each field, and which fields are required and which ones are optional.
+The user must follow these rules in order to create a valid `CITATION.cff` file.

-A minimal example of a valid `CITATION.cff` file, that contains only the required keys, would look like this:
+A minimal example of a valid `CITATION.cff` file, that only contains the required keys, would look like this:

 ```yaml
 authors: